phongtommy1/friend_up/README.md

-# friend_up
+# AmiTA

 A new Flutter application.

 ## Getting Started

 This project is a starting point for a Flutter application.
+This app allows user to share their stories and other user can vote on what they thought was right in that given scenario.

 A few resources to get you started if this is your first Flutter project: